lucasburlingham/lucasburlingham/README.md

 ## Hi.
 My name is Lucas Burlingham.

 ### I'm 17,
-**and have a temporary reservation to go into the Army as a 25U Signal Support Specialist.**
+**and am going into the Army as a 25U Signal Support Systems Specialist.**

 ### More helpful information about me and my experience: